ut21/blog/raytracingblog.md

 In code I map each component of the normal to be between 0 and 1 and then correspond them to rgb.

-Only those points will be illuminated which are hit by a ray (and for a ray hitting two points, I consider the one closer to the camera, which corresponds to the one with smaller $t$), and so along with a function to tell if a ray hits a sphere, I also need the hit point.
+Only those points will be illuminated which are hit by a ray (and for a ray hitting two points, I consider the one closer to the camera, which corresponds to the one with smaller /t/), and so along with a function to tell if a ray hits a sphere, I also need the hit point.

 ```cpp
 float hit_sphere_at_t(const vec3& center, float radius, const ray& r){